ACCOUNT MANAGER FAST STATS

 Five or more years in sales is a good start for consideration for an account manager position.
 Part of that sales experience may come from a sales internship or some type of formal sales training.
 One year or more of experience as an account manager gives you leverage to apply for a wide range of account manager positions.

 Account manager skills are largely soft skills with some technical necessities around spreadsheet, sales and presentation software.
-Some skills include Excel, Salesforce, Microsoft Office, communication, problem solving, interpersonal skills, customer prospecting and conversion, initiative, and organization and planning.
+Some skills include Microsoft Excel, Salesforce, Microsoft Office, communication, problem solving, interpersonal skills, customer prospecting and conversion, initiative, and organization and planning.

 Ideal account manager resume